olgierd/qcx_f/Readme.md

-# FT8 TX firmware/software for QRP Labs QCX Transceiver
+# FT8 for QCX Transceiver

 ## Introduction